 If there are specific hotel/resort restrictions relevant to your holiday, our Travel Specialist will discuss these with you ahead of time.

-If you are arriving in England from one of the countries on the government’s exemption list (and have not visited any countries not on the list), you are not required to quarantine, as of 10 July 2020.
+If you are arriving in England from one of the countries on the government’s exemption list (and have not visited any countries not on the list), you are not required to quarantine.
 Please check the relevant government sites for the latest rules for Wales, Scotland and Northern Ireland.

 All travellers who arrive in the UK from a country not on the exemption list are currently required to self-isolate for 14 days.
 We are constantly monitoring the latest advise and will let you know if anything changes.